 BETTER SOUND 2019 | Category: 3.1 Soundscapes and Ambient Sound

-Belsentire is a soundscape design workshop designed by Suonifreschi for Palazzo Grassi in Venice, addressed to a group of teens of 17 y.o., with the aim to reinvent the soundscape of the city and make it “sound better”, starting from boat’s engine sound re-branding.
+Belsentire is a soundscape design workshop conceived by Suonifreschi for Palazzo Grassi in Venice, addressed to a group of teens of 17 y.o., with the aim to reinvent the soundscape of the city and make it “sound better”, starting from boat’s engine sound re-branding.
 Then, the “Belvedere” Punta della Dogana in Venice becomes “Belsentire” as well.

 Belvedere is an educational activity aiming to enhance sensitivity to urban sonic environment in young people, through a soundscape design experience.
 Punta della Dogana is a unique panoramic place in Venice: a Belvedere.
 While the view is extraordinary, the soundscape is of low quality: an undifferentiated sonic flow produced by motor boats passing by.
 But what could be the Belvedere soundscape in the future, if the combustion engines will be replaced by electric motors, whose sound will be conceived by sound designers?
 Is it possible to reinvent a soundscape starting from sound branding practices?

 To answer this question, 12 local high school students were involved.
-First they went on Punta della Dogana to analyze the context.
+First, they went on Punta della Dogana to analyze the context.
 They observed the water traffic and extracted a music score, then recorded short films (3 minutes long) from different points of view focussing on the landscape and recorded the soundscape as well.